From Wikipedia

 Distribution

-[edit]Their breeding habitat is marshes and ponds in western United States and extreme southwestern Canada, and are rare visitors to the east coast of the United States.[3]
+[edit]Their breeding habitat is marshes and ponds in western United States and extreme southwestern Canada, and are rare visitors to the eastern United States.[3]
 One young male duck was spotted in Grimsby, Ontario, and became a tourist attraction due to its rarity outside of western Canada.[4]
 Cinnamon teal generally select new mates each year.
 They are migratory and most winter in northern South America and the Caribbean,[5] generally not migrating as far as the blue-winged teal.
 Some winter in California and southwestern Arizona.[2]
 Two subspecies of cinnamon teal reside within the Andes of South America.
-The smaller sized S. c. cyanoptera is widespread within low elevations (<1000m) such as the coast of Peru and southern Argentina, whereas the larger size subspecies S. c. orinomus occupies elevations of 3500–4600 meters in the central Andes.[6]
+The smaller S. c. cyanoptera is widespread within low elevations (<1000m) such as the coast of Peru and southern Argentina, whereas the larger subspecies S. c. orinomus occupies elevations of 3500–4600 meters in the central Andes.[6]

 Behavior